sandywhat2eat/options_v4/documentation/EXECUTION_WORKFLOW_GUIDE.md

 **What this does:**
 - Analyzes current market conditions (NIFTY + VIX + PCR)
 - Loads industry allocation weights from database tables
+- Selects the BEST available strategy (as scored by main.py) for each priority symbol
-- Filters strategies based on:
+- Calculates execution priority based on:
-  - Industry weight percentages
+  - Industry weight percentage (primary factor)
-  - Market condition preferences
-  - Position types (LONG/SHORT)
+  - Strategy's own score from main.py (secondary factor)
+  - Order in priority list (tiebreaker)
-- Marks ~15 priority strategies in database with execution priorities
+- Marks strategies in database with execution priorities
 - Saves allocation details to `results/options_portfolio_allocation_*.json`

 **Expected Output:**